VanHoann/Yelp_Dataset_Challenges/README.md

 The training method for each project is provided under `Final_model.ipynb` in each folder, as well as the training and validation data used.

-The report `Final_report.pdf` for each project will further discuss the model and features of the data used, as well as further explain the implementation and the final hyperparameters.
+The report `Project_report.pdf` for each project will further discuss the model and features of the data used, as well as further explain the implementation and the final hyperparameters.
 <br><br>

 ## Projects